dspinellis/latex-advice/README.md

   Instead, present objective figures that speak for themselves.
 * When reporting numbers [round them to the appropriate number of significant digits and decimal places](https://dx.doi.org/10.1136/archdischild-2014-307149).
-* Don;t treat bibliographic references as nouns.
+* Don't treat bibliographic references as nouns.
   Rather than writing
   "According to [12] there are there are two escape mechanisms" write